neoforged/Documentation/docs/commands/index.md

 `Commands#literal` starts a literal builder, `#then` attaches a child node, and `#executes` supplies a `Command` callback whose returned `int` is the result count reported back to the caller.
 The example above registers `/mymod reload` and `/mymod reload force`.

 :::note
-For more advanced command trees that requires registry access, you can access `RegisterCommandsEvent#getBuildContext` to get a `CommandBuildContext` that can be passed to argument types that require it.
+For more advanced command trees that require registry access, `RegisterCommandsEvent#getBuildContext` provides a `CommandBuildContext` that can be passed to argument types that require it.
 :::

 ## Arguments